Raza046/Django-Channels-Realtime-Chat-App/README.md

 # Django-Channels-Realtime-Chat-App

-Web based chat app developed in django.
+A Web based chat application platform developed in Django (Channels).

 Following are the functionalities of this chat app: